-Our Partners
+Partners

 New England Association of Schools and Colleges

 The New England Association of Schools and Colleges (NEASC) provides accreditation services for more than 2000 public and private institutions in the six state region—Pre-K through university.
 Emanating from high quality standards, NEASC accreditation uses self-reflection, peer review and best practices as integral components of its assessment process and monitors the follow-up endeavors leading to continuous school/program improvement.
-NEASC consists of six Commissions, each of which sets the standards for a particular segment of the educational community.
+NEASC consists of four Commissions, each of which sets the standards for a particular segment of the educational community.
 NEASC is a member of the New England Secondary School Consortium Council. [website]

 New England Board of Higher Education